- 1 What temperature should my grill be to cook chicken?

 Your overall grill temperature should be hovering around 350 degrees F. This means you will have juicy, flavorful chicken from edge to edge!
 Use a great internal thermometer in the thickest part of your chicken breast to check the temperature of your chicken as it cooks.

-How do you cook thick chicken breast on the grill?
+How long do you grill chicken breast halves?

 How long do you grill a 4 oz chicken breast?